Videomancer

 Transport functions are also overridden by incoming MIDI Clock or MIDI Timecode.
 When the MIDI source starts or stops, Videomancer transport also starts or stops.
 However, if the MIDI source is stopped, Videomancer transport controls still function.
 We can press the START or STOP buttons to control playback while the MIDI source is not playing.
 However, we can't change the BPM as long as the MIDI source is transmitting MIDI Clock or MIDI Timecode.

 MIDI Clock Start and Stop signals perform the same functions as the START and STOP buttons.
 MIDI Clock Stop resets the Videomancer timecode to 00:00:00:00, regardless of the timecode value of the MIDI source.
-MIDI Clock Continue and Song Pointer signals are ignored.
-Therefore, MIDI Clock is a relative time index, not an absolute one.
+As a result, MIDI Clock Continue and Song Pointer messages have no effect.
+Therefore, in the Videomancer implementation, MIDI Clock is a relative time index, not an absolute one.

 MIDI Timecode is an absolute time reference.
 Videomancer timecode follows the current MIDI Timecode value, but only during playback.
 Stopping or pausing the MIDI source causes Videomancer timecode to stop, but does not reset to zero.
 Starting the MIDI source causes Videomancer timecode to update to the incoming MIDI Timecode value, so we can pause and resume playback without resetting oscillator phase.
 Any other transport controls on the MIDI source, such as rewind, fast forward, or skipping to a different timecode value, have no effect on Videomancer's timecode.
 Videomancer only responds when MIDI Timecode plays or stops.